 We already see improvements in the graphical side with a very responsive and faster application opening time compared to the earlier versions.

 Deepin boots up marginally faster than Ubuntu on my older laptop.
 Deepin desktop uses slightly lesser resources than Ubuntu, and at times feels more responsive in opening applications.
 A large task like compressing huge files or compiling something is easier.

-Now In the Control Center, three Power Plans are supported Balanced, Power Saver, and High Performance, there is a Bluetooth option for file sharing, touchpad gestures now include swipe acceleration and one-finger gestures.
+Now In the Control Center, three Power Plans are supported Balanced, Power Saver, and High Performance, there is a Bluetooth option for file sharing, and touchpad gestures now include swipe acceleration and one-finger gestures.

-Deepin desktop is built using QT (Widget toolkit for creating GUI) and KDE and both are very efficient and as the hardware is becoming stronger every year the operating system is making the most out of this advantage.
+Deepin desktop is built using QT (Widget toolkit for creating GUI) and KDE and both are very efficient as the hardware is becoming stronger every year the operating system is making the most out of this advantage.

 On top of that Deepin is provided five years of software and security updates on their LTS versions and you can use Deepin in schools, colleges, offices, your projects, and stuff without any doubt.

 Applications and features of Deepin OS:

 The Deepin terms develop a series of applications for daily use, such as Deepin Store, Deepin Screenshot, Deepin Music, Deepin Movie, and so on, among which Deepin Desktop Environment and Deepin Control Center are based on Qt technology.